 6. Move to the drive-roller end of the draper.
-With quick release tensioning, the motor mount plate is normally left loose enough that the spring on the tensioner can move the sway bar by itself. adjusting clip is connected at the lever end of the tensioning spring.
-Increasing the spring compression will tend to push the cutter bar end of the roller out, which should bring tracking to the rear.
+With quick release tension, the motor mount is normally left loose enough that the spring on the tensioner can move the sway bar.
+The adjusting clip is connected at the lever end of the tensioning Increasing the spring. spring compression will tend to push the cutter bar end of the roller out, which should bring tracking to the rear.
 Easing the tension by sliding the clip toward the sway bar will draw the cutter bar end of the roller inward, and cause the draper to track toward the cutter bar.